The Life Story of Hedy Lamarr Starring Emily Ebertz & Written by Mike Broemmel

-Stand Still & Look Stupid, the life story of Hedy Lamarr, will be a featured production in the iconic Féile an Phobail or Festival of the People in 2019.
+Stand Still & Look Stupid, the life story of Hedy Lamarr, was the only foreign official theatrical presentation at the iconic Féile an Phobail or Festival of the People in 2019.
 Féile an Phobail is the largest arts festival in Ireland and has been held in Belfast for over a generation.

 Féile an Phobail was established in 1988 as a direct response to the conflict in the north of Ireland.